-The thermal fuse is used to detect the temperature of air venting from the dryer outward.
-If the air becomes too hot, the thermal fuse will trip and shut off the dryer if it is electric.
-This can happen if the vent tube is clogged or kinked or if the exterior damper is shut.
+The thermal fuse is used to detect the temperature of air venting outward from the dryer.
+In an electric dryer, the thermal fuse will trip if the air gets too hot.
+This might happen if the vent tube is clogged or kinked, or if the exterior damper is shut.
 If you have a gas dryer, it will still run with a tripped thermal fuse but it will not heat.
-If it trips, it will not reset when the dryer cools, so it must be replaced.
+A tripped fuse won’t reset when the dryer cools, so it must be replaced.

 shop all thermal fuses